Mercy Super offers a number of ways to build your super together:

 You don’t have to be married to have a ‘spouse’

 - You’re in a relationship with someone that is registered under a state or territory law.

 - You’re living with on a genuine domestic basis in a relationship as a couple.

 Once your spouse is set up as a Mercy Super member, they can arrange for contributions to be paid into their account.
 In addition to eligible before-tax and after-tax contributions that can be paid into their account (for example from their employer or from them directly), you can also make contributions to your spouse’s account provided they are:

-- Between 65 and 69 and have worked at least 40 hours in a period of not more than 30 consecutive days in the current financial year.
+- Between 67 and 74 and have worked at least 40 hours within a period of not more than 30 consecutive days in the current financial year.

 Take advantage of the tax offset bonus

 If you make contributions to your spouse’s account and they earn less than $40,000 in a financial year, you may be eligible for a tax offset of up to $540.
 But first let’s look at the rules to obtain the full $540 offset: